Andrew-William-Smith/Andrew-William-Smith.github.io/_posts/2019-10-16-cs314_class_hierarchies.markdown

 Note also that it is important to consider both the static and dynamic types of objects we instantiate, as some (statistically, most) combinations of static and dynamic type will result in a compile error.
 In this problem, the static type `Living` is a direct ancestor of the dynamic type `Apt`, meaning that every instance of `Apt` can also be considered to be an instance of `Living` by the standard rules of polymorphism.
+As a result, this declaration is legal, meaning that we can proceed forth to the next line of code.

 {% highlight java %}
 g5.add(10) ~~ Living.add(s = 10) {